AgneteSteine/agnetesteine.github.io/_recipes/recipe5.markdown

 # Butter Chicken

-If you love Indian food then this dinner recipe is perfect for you. it is very simple to make, you do not need a lot of ingredients, and it tastes delicious.
+If you love Indian food then this recipe is perfect for you.
+It is easy to make, you do not need a lot of ingredients, and it tastes delicious.
 The butter chicken tastes even better with some white rice and garlic naan bread on the side.

 <!--more-->